-We believe everyone should have access to services that help them manage their health and quality of life.
+We believe everyone should be able to get services that help them manage their health and quality of life.
 You can find those programs and services here.

 Nutrition Programs

-- The Senior Nutrition Program offers balanced meals for older adults.
-It aims to reduce hunger and food insecurity.
-It also promotes socialization, health, and well-being in the community.
+- The Senior Nutrition Program provides healthy meals for older adults.
+It helps reduce hunger and make sure people have enough food.
+The program also helps people connect with others and supports their health and well-being in the community.

 Caregiver Programs

-If you are a caregiver, you may be eligible for support and services.
+If you are a caregiver, you may be able to get support and services.
 This can include counseling, support groups, minor home modifications, and even a break to care for yourself.
 Call 1-800-994-9422 to get started.
 Caregiver support staff will connect you with the services appropriate to your situation.

 Remember, to care for others long-term, we need to care for ourselves, too.